7 Examples of Robotics in Education to Know

 Despite concerns some might have about teachers’ job security, a much more likely scenario — and one that’s already playing out — involves robots supplementing teachers instead of replacing them.

-Robots can handle redundant tasks like responding to student emails in higher ed, address questions in small groups within a classroom setting and make lessons more fun for younger kids by treating them in a non-judgemental manner.
+Robots can handle redundant tasks like responding to student emails in higher education, address questions in small groups within a classroom setting and make lessons more fun for younger kids by treating them in a non-judgemental manner.
 All these abilities improve the education process for students, making robots a tool that some educators may want to have on hand.

 Robots and other assistive technologies have become a useful component in the classroom, providing the detailed attention instructors are sometimes unable to give to students with disabilities and students who miss class or struggle with a particular topic.